Nginx Proxy

 }

-In general, the developer only needs to configure the server_name and root to the actual values; no other fields need to be configured.
+Generally, developers only need to configure server_name and root with actual values; other fields do not need to be configured.

 Note

-It is particularly important that the root option be set to the public directory under Webman; do not set it directly to the Webman directory, or else all your files might be accessed and downloaded from the public internet, including sensitive files such as database configurations.
+It is especially important that the root option must point to the public directory under webman.
+Never set it to the webman root directory, otherwise all your files may be downloadable and accessible from the internet, including sensitive files such as database configuration.